Tamparuli: Etymology

-The origin of the name 'Tamparuli' has different versions of many people's stories over the years.
-The most popular original version was the town of Tamparuli named after a suspension bridge built by an unnamed British officer.
-A temporary suspension bridge was built to replace the old suspension bridge that had been damaged by the flood.
-According to community stories, the British officer turned to the locals and said 'this bridge is temporary'.
-Thus, the word (Temporary) is gradually used until it is called Tamparuli.
+The origin of the name Tamparuli has been explained through various stories shared by locals over the years.
+The most popular version suggests that the town was named after a suspension bridge built by an unnamed British officer.
+A temporary bridge had been constructed to replace an older one that was damaged by a flood.
+The British officer reportedly turned to the villagers and said, “This bridge is temporary.”
+Over time, the word temporary was gradually adapted by the locals and eventually evolved into Tamparuli.

 Others version from the year 1942 until the year 1944, the Tamparuli area was used by the Japanese military as a base for heavy vehicles such as trucks.
 Then, the local people called that area are known as 'Tempat Lori' means truck place and, eventually, it turned called Tamparuli.
 Next, according to another source, the Tamparuli town also derives a name from words know as slapped by water and, this name derives from Brunei's word, due Brunei traders who came to Tamparuli had trouble to get up to the upstream because of the high water flow.
+As with many place names, the exact origin may not be fully certain, but these interpretations give a sense of how the name might relate to the local geography, culture, or history.